 We’re addicted to communication.
-There seems to be a continuous stream of messages on your smartphone, tablet and laptop?
+Isn’t there a continuous stream of messages on your smartphone, tablet and laptop?
 But when is this really useful and when is it a distraction?
 Is there another way to discuss important and complex topics instead of endlessly calling and sending messages?

 In a previous blog we gave tips on how you can counter distraction by your smartphone.
 Today we will go further into the phenomenon that we often start chatting nowadays, while it is more effective to think in advance about what you want to achieve.
 Then it quickly becomes clear which medium lends itself best for this.